rwoll-hmc/language-design/language-design.md

 **Response**

-The post on grayscale brought up some unique ideas about API design and its process.
-One interesting idea was that maybe API design should be interactive with the user.
-When determining if the command should be gray, white, black, or rgb, it might be advantageous to have prospective users vote or survey different communities for input.
-We also learned about the process of API naming and how difficult it seems.
-Anthony could personally imagine debating for hours over whether to chose black, white, or rgb due to the different tradeoffs.
-This also leads to the idea of weighing pros and cons.
-While designing an API, often there are multiple decisions that might hold benefits over others, like being consistent with the base language, yet have drawbacks, like compatability issues, as discussed in the post.
+In Verou's post, the *process* of API design itself is extremely important and must consider the user's intuition and ability to deduce functionality from function names.
+It should be an interactive process that involves discussions and polls of potential users.
+For example, when determining if the command should be `gray`, `white`, `black`, or `rgb`, it might be advantageous to have prospective users vote and survey different communities for input.
+Names in APIs are difficult to create well and could have significant consequences in the understandability of the API which extends to its adoption by developers.

+Anthony could personally imagine debating for hours over whether to choose `black`, `white`, or `rgb` due to the different tradeoffs.
+While designing an API, often there are multiple decisions that might hold benefits over others.
+For example, being consistent with the base language is valuable yet there might be compatiability issues as discussed in the post.

-Overall, I think the post really offers insight on how there are many options to chose from when desiging an API and sometimes you either should pick and deal with the consequences or ask for user input.
+Overall, I think the post really offers insight on how there are many options to choose from when desiging an API: sometimes you either should pick an option and deal with the consequences but we think gathering information from users is essential as long as you are generally willing to consider it.
+Sometimes it is impractical to please every user but as Bloch says "aim to displease everyone equally.
+Most APIs are overconstrained."

 ---